There! I've Said It Again: Bobby Vinton version

 Bobby Vinton, backed by arranger/conductor Stan Applebaum, recorded and released "There!
 I've Said It Again" as a single in the fall of 1963.
 In 1964, Vinton released the song on the album There!
 I've Said It Again.

-Vinton's version topped the Billboard Hot 100 chart on January 4, 1964 and remained there for four weeks.
+Vinton's version topped the Billboard Hot 100 chart on January 4, 1964 and remained there for four weeks before being replaced by The Beatles' "I Want to Hold Your Hand", becoming the last US-made number 1 hit before the British Invasion.
 It was the first No. 1 song of 1964, and spent 13 weeks on the Billboard Hot 100 chart.
 The song also spent five weeks atop the Billboard Middle-Road Singles chart.
 It was Vinton's third number-one song on both charts, following "Roses Are Red (My Love)" and "Blue Velvet".
 Vinton's version also reached No. 1 on the Cash Box Top 100, No. 1 on New Zealand's "Lever Hit Parade", No. 5 on Canada's CHUM Hit Parade, and spent 10 weeks on the United Kingdom's Record Retailer chart, reaching No. 34.

 Vinton's version was ranked No. 12 on Cash Box's "Top 100 Chart Hits of 1964".